In the Name of Turan: Turkey’s Grand Strategy to Conquer Eurasia

 The ‘Cultural and Spiritual Integration’ of Turkic Peoples

-Two years ago the pan-Turkic and Turanist network was enlarged by the establishment of the Diyanet-funded and intelligence-linked endeavor World Turks Qurultai, another organization whose aim is to make the Turanian and Turkic peoples closer.
+The pan-Turkic and Turanist network was enlarged in 2018 by the establishment of the Diyanet-funded and intelligence-linked endeavor World Turks Qurultai, another organization whose aim is to make the Turanian and Turkic peoples closer.

 Russia should worry about the fact that some Turkic-inhabited republics have joined the body, like Yakutia and Tuva.
 Indeed, the World Turks Qurultai works for the “cultural and spiritual integration” of Turkic peoples and it wouldn’t be an unexpected outcome the appearance of separatist movements and feelings in the above-mentioned Russian republics.

+If it’s true that Russia seems about to experience a new season of internal ethnic conflicts, then Turkey is very likely to play a key-role in it – if it ever happens -, since its entities are believed to be behind the resurgence of separatism and radicalization from North Caucasus to Siberia.
 The same scenario is likely to occur in Central Asia, where the growing radicalization of Muslim youth is widely attributable to the presence of foreign-funded culture centers, religious schools, and mosques, essentially backed by Turkey and the Persian Gulf oil monarchies.
-The more the civil society and the intellectual intellighenzia is tied to Turkey, the harder will be to keep the -stans in the Russian world (Russkiy Mir).
+The more the civil society and the intellectual intellighenzia are tied to Turkey, the harder will be – for the Kremlin – to keep the -stans in the Russian world (Russkiy Mir).

 What is ‘Turanism?’